soomo/soomo-mbus/README.md

 pass it the message.
 It's up to the Handler class to implement the appropriate logic.
 The Handler class should not attempt to "ack" the message, however, as the Mbus::BaseConsumerProcess run loop does this automatically.

+## Rake Tasks

+The following rake tasks are available.
+The "mbus_db" tasks are simply for ActiveRecord callback examples using the sqlite database.

+    rake mbus:config:create            # Create the configuration JSON rake mbus:config:deploy            # Create then deploy the configuration JSON, loc= rake mbus:config:display_deployed  # Display the deployed configuration JSON rake mbus:config:setup             # Setup the exchanges and queues per the centralized config. rake mbus:delete_exchange          # Delete the given exchange, e= rake mbus:read_messages            # Read messages; a= e= q= n= rake mbus:read_messages_from_all   # Read messages from all exchanges and keys, n= rake mbus:sample_process           # Start the SampleConsumerProcess
+    rake mbus:send_messages            # Send message(s), e= k= n=
+    rake mbus:send_messages_to_all     # Send messages to all exchanges and keys, n= rake mbus:status                   # Display the status of the Mbus

+    rake mbus_db:create                # Create the database.
+    rake mbus_db:create_grade          # Create a Grade(s), n=
+    rake mbus_db:drop                  # Drop the database.
+    rake mbus_db:migrate               # Migrate the database.

+Shell script `test_rake_tasks.sh` can be used to run all of the tasks to test them on your system.

+## Testing with RSpec

+Run `rake spec`.
+All 71 tests should pass.
+Code coverage report is also generated via the simplecov gem.